na-na-hi/renget/archive/tmd2many_characters_chaz.md

 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
 1. Orange Gummi | Gives +10 IQ points to Fighting-Types.
 Gives +5 to other types.
 Tastes like fake orange.
 (600 ₽)
-2. Marble Stone | Does 4 true damage to a target, is lobbed.
+2. Empty | Empty.
-3. Wooden Stick | Does 3 true damage to a target, is thrown directly.
+3. Empty | Empty.
 4. Wooden Stick | Does 3 true damage to a target, is thrown directly.

 **STORAGE (2 slots)**